MammarDr/Base64EncodeDecode/README.md

 Base64.cs: Contains the Base64 encoding and decoding logic

-Console.cs: Provides interface to use the algorithm.
+Console.cs: Provides interface(Command-Line) to use the algorithm.

 🛠 Requirements